-Guidanaa Data issued Description Effective date Impact on Hydro One ASU 2023-06 October 2023 Description The amendments represent changes to clarify or improve disclosure or presentation requirements of a variety of subtopics in the FASB Accounting Standards Codification (Codification).
-Many of the amendments allow users to more easily compare entities subject to the US Securities and Exchange's (SEC) existing disclosures with those entities that were not previously subject to the SEC's requirements.
+Guidance Date issued Description ASU Effective Date Impact on Hydro One ASU 2023-06 October 2023 The amendments represent changes to clarify or improve disclosure or presentation requirements of a variety of subtopics in the FASB Codification.
+Many of the amendments allow users to more easily compare entities subject to the U.S. Securities and Exchange's (SEC) existing disclosures with those entities that were not previously subject to the SEC's requirements.
 Also, the amendments align the requirements in the Codification with the SEC's regulations.
-Two years subsequent to the date on which the SEC's removal of that related disclosure becomes effective Impact on Hydro One Under assessment Applicable to all entities, if by June 30, 2027 the SEC has not removed the applicable requirement from Regulation S-X or Regulation S-K, the pending content of the related amendment will be removed from the Codification and will not become effective for any entity.
-ASU 2023-07 November 2023 The amendments improve the disclosures about a public entity's reportable segments and address requests from investors for additional, more detailed information about a reportable segment's expenses.
-January 1, 2024 , Under assessment ASU 2023-09 December 2023 The amendments address investor requests for more transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
-January 1, 2025 Under assessment
+Two years subsequent to the date on which the SEC's removal of that related disclosure becomes effective.
+Under assessment Applicable to all entities, if by June 30, 2027 the SEC has not removed the applicable requirement from Regulation S-X or Regulation S-K, the pending content of the related amendment will be removed from the Codification and will not become effective for any entity.
+ASU 2023-09 December 2023 The amendments address investor requests for more transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
+Under assessment ASU 2024-02 March 2024 The amendments contain modifications to the codification that remove various concept statements which may be extraneous and not required to understand or apply the guidance or references used in prior statements to provide guidance in certain topical areas.
+No impact upon adoption ASU 2024-03 November 2024 The amendments require public business entities to disclose additional information about specific expense categories in the notes to financial statements at interim and annual reporting periods, which are not generally presented in the current financial statements. after December 15, 2026, and interim periods Under assessment